 People often think that they need permission from HR or management to speak to the EAP or they think it’s not a free service (I’m yet to hear of a single reputable EAP provider that charges service users for using them).

 Or people don’t understand the process or what will be asked of them when they do call them.
 Will the person at the end of the phone ask loads of invasive questions?
 Will they speak to some kind of counsellor straight away or a receptionist who will send them on a wild goose chase to speak to the right person.

-Sometimes it’s as simple as communicating the process involved, highlighting the fact that it’s completely free, and maybe even give case studies or flow charts of what happens when someone calls the EAP.
+Sometimes it’s as simple as communicating the process involved, highlighting the fact that it’s completely free, and maybe even giving case studies or flow charts of what happens when someone calls the EAP.

 I could (and probably will) write a lengthy blog post about how we can tackle the stigma, but it largely boils down to this one simple goal:

 In the same way, we chat about the weather, football, or that our elbow is playing up again.
 We should be speaking honestly and openly about how we were feeling that day.
 In the same way, as we speak about drinking 8 glasses of water to avoid dehydration or eating 5 fruits and veg, we should be talking about self-care and learning our own indicators that were struggling to avoid poor mental health.

 That way when someone isnt doing so great, the first thing they do is pick up the phone and ask for some help rather than bottle it up and hope it goes away because they know that, like with our physical health, our mental health is on a sliding scale that is constantly moving in response to what’s going on.
 And when things slide too far in the wrong direction, we see the doctor, physio, therapist, or just simply talk it through with someone.

 This is an interesting one and arguably one of the toughest to address.